TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

 * :php:`->execute()` after :php:`->update()` returns the number of updated rows.

-* The API does not magically add `delete = 0` or other restrictions magically.
+* The API does not magically add `delete = 0` or other restrictions.

 insert() and values()